-- Managing/directing a renovation of a hotel - Operating a hotel in a severely depressed market - Bankruptcy/repossession of the hotel - Managing a hotel slated for permanent closing - Managing a hotel because of unexpected GM resignation
+- The role - Managing/directing a renovation of a hotel - Operating a hotel in a severely depressed market - Bankruptcy/repossession of the hotel - Managing a hotel slated for permanent closing - Managing a hotel because of unexpected GM resignation

-Structure
+• Structure

-- 1st tier-Management Companies that operate hotels for owners using the management company's trade name as the hotel brand. - e.g. Hyatt, Hilton, Sheraton - 2nd tier-Management Companies that operate hotels for owners and do not use the management company's trade name as part of the hotel name. - e.g. Interstate Hotels, White Lodging, HEI Hotels
+- 1st tier-Management Companies that operate hotels for owners using the management company's trade name as the hotel brand. e.g. Hyatt, Hilton, Sheraton management company's trade name as part of the hotel name. e.g. Interstate Hotels, White Lodging, HEI Hotels.